acharjee0712/AcceptScriptChanges/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## Pre-requisites to work on donet Authorize.Net suite
+## Prerequisite:

-The below are the pre-requisites .
+*	Windows 10 Professional
-*	Windows 10 professional
+*	Sublime Text or any editor of your choice.
-*	Internet information services 10
+*	Internet Information Services 10

 ## Very detailed explanation of each product type.
 Authorized.Net Accept suite has below products.